Uber and Lyft Accident Lawyer

 If you are physically capable, take pictures and videos of the accident scene.
 Gather identifying information from witnesses, drivers, and people involved in the crash, too.
 Follow up with the reporting law enforcement officer and obtain a police report once you return home.

 Many people cannot complete this checklist after a rideshare accident.
 That’s okay.
 If a half-ton vehicle strikes anyone, even at low speeds, it’s incapacitating.
-An Uber accident lawyer from Adamson Adhoot can leverage resources across California to investigate the facts of the case and determine your compensation.
+An Uber accident lawyer from Adamson Ahdoot can leverage resources across California to investigate the facts of the case and determine your compensation.

 Uber and Lyft Insurance Policies